balderdashy/sails-docs/upgrading/To1.0.md

 # Upgrading to Sails v1.0

 Sails v1.0 is here!
-Check out our [blog post](TODO) for a high-level overview of what's changed in this release, and to learn about some new features you might want to take advantage of in your app.
+Keep reading for a high-level overview of what's changed in this release, and to learn about some new features you might want to take advantage of in your app.

-> ##### Warning
->
-> Some of the links in this guide will not work, since the 1.0 docs aren't on the Sails website yet.
-But you can check out the new docs by looking at the 1.0 branch of [sails-docs](http://github.com/balderdashy/sails-docs/tree/1.0) on GitHub.

 ### A note about breaking changes
 While working on this version of Sails, a lot of the decisions we made favored a better developer experience over backwards compatibility.
 Because of this, the upgrade to Sails 1.0 will involve dealing with more breaking changes than previous versions.
 But when you're finished, there's be a much better chance that the features you're using in Sails are things that its author and maintainers understand thoroughly and use almost every day.